 Why Does My Air Conditioner Sound Like Running Water?

-Air conditioners are sophisticated systems that rely on various components, including a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
-While these machines are generally strong and reliable, it’s not unusual for AC units to make strange sounds, which may indicate that something is awry.
-One of these sounds is dripping, gurgling, bubbling or running water.
-These distressing noises can be traced back to several sources.
+Air conditioners are complicated systems that rely on many different elements, including a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
+While these machines are generally sturdy and reliable, it’s not unusual for AC units to make strange sounds, which may indicate that something is awry.
+One such sound is dripping, gurgling, bubbling or running water.
+These distressing noises can be linked to several sources.

 1. The AC Makes a Dripping Noise

-This is a common air conditioner sound you may hear on hot, humid days and is no cause for alarm.
-Simple condensation buildup is likely to blame.
-As your air conditioner operates, moisture from the indoor air gathers on the evaporator coil and drips into the drain pan beneath it.
-This pan is meant to capture and funnel the condensed water a safe distance away from your home via a drain line.
-However, if the drain becomes blocked or damaged, water can accumulate in the pan, resulting in a dripping or splashing noise as freshly collected condensate drips into the pool underneath.
-If the dripping noise becomes an annoyance, identify the drain pan under the indoor portion of your air conditioner and remove the water.
+This is a frequent air conditioner sound you might hear on hot, humid days and is no reason you should be alarmed.
+Simple condensation buildup is most likely to blame.
+As your air conditioner functions, moisture from the inside air gathers on the evaporator coil and drips into the drain pan beneath.
+This pan is meant to capture and direct the condensed water away from your home via a drain line.

-Also, take AC dripping sounds as a signal that the condensate drain line is clogged and must be cleared.
-A float switch ought to automatically shut off your conditioner before the drain pan overflows and creates water damage, but the float switch could always fail.
-Plus, if your AC keeps turning itself off because of a full drain pan, you’ll have to fix the drain pan issue before your unit will function normally again.
+Also, take AC dripping sounds as a signal that the condensate drain line is plugged and should be cleared.
+A float switch is supposed to automatically shut off your conditioner before the drain pan overflows and produces water damage, but the float switch could always not work properly.
+Plus, if your AC keeps turning itself off because of a full drain pan, you’ll have to solve the issue before your unit will run normally again.

 2. The AC Sounds Like Water Is Running

-While air conditioners create condensate during the cooling process, they do not run on or consume water.
-What this means is your AC should not ever sound like running water.
-If you hear this sound, it could mean the evaporator coil has frozen over and is now thawing and dripping water onto the ground.
+While air conditioners produce condensate as a part of the cooling process, they do not run on or utilize water.
+This simply means your AC should not ever sound like running water.
+If you hear this water noise, it could indicate the evaporator coil has frozen over and is now thawing and dripping water onto the ground.

-• Dirty air filter: A filter clogged with dust, dirt and other particles restricts airflow.
-This may cause the temperature inside the evaporator coil to drop below freezing, which then freezes the condensate collected on the coil.
+- Dirty air filter: A filter plugged with dust, dirt and other particles blocks airflow.
+This may lead the temperature inside the evaporator coil to fall below freezing, which then freezes the condensate accumulated on the coil.

-• Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it goes through the evaporator coil.
-If the system is undercharged or leaking and the refrigerant level is minimal, it loses the capability to absorb the heat.
-This can allow the temperature to slide below freezing and ice to form on the coil.
+- Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it goes through the evaporator coil.
+If the network is undercharged or seeping out and the refrigerant level is low, it loses the capacity to absorb the heat.
+This can make the temperature to slide below freezing and ice to form on the coil.

-• Dirty evaporator coil: Dust and dirt may coat an ignored evaporator coil, effectively insulating it and preventing the refrigerant inside it from absorbing heat.
-When this happens, the coil could freeze.
+- Dirty evaporator coil: Dust and dirt may coat a forgotten evaporator coil, effectively insulating it and stopping the refrigerant inside of it from absorbing heat.
+When this happens, the coil might freeze.

-• Malfunctioning thermostat: Poor temperature calibration might cause the air conditioner to run continually, even when the indoor temperature is already at the correct number.
-Continuously running an air conditioner can make the evaporator coil so cold that it freezes completely.
+- Failing thermostat: Poor temperature calibration could cause the air conditioner to run continually, even when the indoor temperature is already at the desired level.
+Constant running of an AC unit can make the evaporator coil so cold that it freezes over.

-• Blower troubles: The blower forces air through the evaporator coil.
-If it isn’t working effectively or operating at a low speed, the lack of sufficient airflow may freeze the evaporator coil.
+- Blower troubles: The blower circulates air across the evaporator coil.
+If it isn’t working effectively or running at a low speed, the lack of sufficient airflow can freeze the evaporator coil.

 3. The AC Makes a Gurgling or Bubbling Sound

-Refrigerant is a crucial element of the cooling process.
-If a leak has formed or air has become trapped in the refrigerant line, you might hear gurgling or bubbling as the refrigerant flows.
-Along those same lines, your system may gurgle due to overcharged refrigerant.
-Always leave AC repair work to a professional who can verify the proper refrigerant charge.
+Refrigerant is a crucial component of the cooling process.
+If a leak has developed or air gets trapped in the refrigerant line, you may hear gurgling or bubbling as the refrigerant flows.
+Additionally, your system could possibly gurgle as a result of overcharged refrigerant.
+Always leave AC repair work to a professional who can ensure the proper refrigerant charge.

 4. The AC Makes a Hissing Noise

-• Refrigerant leaks: Depending on the site and severity of a refrigerant leak, it may create more of a hissing noise than a gurgling or bubbling sound.
+- Refrigerant leaks: Depending on the site and severity of a refrigerant leak, it may produce more of a hissing noise than a gurgling or bubbling sound.

-• An issue with with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it moves through the AC model.
-This element may make a hissing noise if it gets faulty.
+- Issues with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it flows through the air conditioner.
+This component may make a hissing noise if it gets defective.

-• Internal valve leak: The valve that manages refrigerant movement within the compressor may also leak and hiss.
+- Internal valve leak: The valve that controls refrigerant flow through the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound similar to running water from your air conditioner, take steps to diagnose and address the cause to avoid further damage. [companyname] can detect and service any malfunction causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a stopped up drain line or a frozen evaporator coil.
-Each and every AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or schedule a repair estimate, please contact [companyname].
+If you hear a sound like running water from your air conditioner, take steps to determine and address the cause to prevent additional damage.
+Rob's Albertan Service Experts can identify and repair any malfunction causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
+Every single AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or schedule a repair estimate, please contact Rob's Albertan Service Experts.